Seven Automotive Connectivity Trends Fueling the Future

 Although many people associate AI primarily – if not entirely – with self-driving vehicles, AI will play a dominant role in the functionality of connected cars regardless of their level of autonomy.

-Building upon technology that, for now, is confined to smartphones or smart speakers, automakers will provide AI software in a vehicle's infotainment system, allowing it to serve as a virtual personal assistant with the ability to respond to voice commands and questions.
+Building upon technology that, for now, is confined to smartphones or smart speakers, automotive OEMs will provide AI software in a vehicle's infotainment system, allowing it to serve as a virtual personal assistant with the ability to respond to voice commands and questions.
 Drivers and passengers will be able to ask the car where the nearest brunch place with gluten-free options is and the car can offer a useful reply.

 AI will also be pivotal to key driver assistance programs.
 For instance, an AI-enabled smart navigation system will be able to identify and alert the driver of pedestrians and other obstacles, such as stopped cars, thus increasing road safety.